ARM-software/arm-enterprise-acs/README.md

 and SBBR specifications.
 These tests are further described in detail.

 ## Release details
- - Code Quality : Beta
+ - Code Quality: REL v1.0
  - The result of a test should not be taken as a true indication of compliance.
 There is a possibility of false positives and false negatives.
- - There are gaps in the test coverage.
-For details, see [Test case checklist](docs/testcase-checklist.md).
+ - For certification of ARM Enterprise ACS, ARM licensees can contact ARM directly through their partner managers.

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch with the appropriate tag.
 - To get the latest version of the code with bug fixes and new features, use the master branch.

 ## Server Base System Architecture - Architecture Compliance Suite